PR Predictable Revenue / Field Guide

 Goal: Create clarity, urgency, and confidence.

-This is where sales conversations live.
-Not just demos, but:
+This is where sales conversations live:

 • Discovery calls that surface pain.